 For traditional students: Bearing in mind the criteria above, if the student is not a first-time borrower, KCC will disburse half of the anticipated refund amount after the add/drop date.
-If a student is a first-time borrower, KCC will not disburse loan funds until thirty days after the start date, per Department of Education guidelines.
+According to Department of Education guidelines, if a student is a first-time borrower, KCC will not disburse loan funds until thirty days after the start date.
 The second disbursement will be at the halfway point in the semester.